-One of the longer standing arguments in the field of strength training has to do with the definition of intensity with various camps essentially defining intensity in their own way and everybody talking past one another when they have debates about it.
+One of the longer standing arguments in the field of strength training has to do with the definition of training intensity.
+Various training camps define training intensity differently and this invariably leads to arguments where each group is talking across one another.

 In my opinion, most of the arguments are simply an example of people using the same words to describe different concepts and I don’t see any real reason for there to only be a single definition of intensity that can be valuable in the weight room.
 In fact, by using various definitions, I think that training can be more accurately described.